hazelcast/hazelcast-code-samples/hazelcast-integration/spring-hibernate-2ndlevel-cache/README.md

 You can spin-up a PostgreSQL instance easily using Docker:

-`docker run --name 2lc-postgres --publish 5432:5432 -e POSTGRES_PASSWORD=mysecretpassword -d postgres:13`
+`docker run --name 2lc-postgres --publish 5432:5432 -e POSTGRES_PASSWORD=mysecretpassword postgres:15`

-If you want to use Hazelcast client, you can start an IMDG instance in a Docker container easily, and then connect to it:
+If you want to use Hazelcast client, you can start an IMDG instance in a Docker container easily, and then connect to
+it:

 `docker run -p 5701:5701 hazelcast/hazelcast`